h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 >
 > 1.0
 >
 >> The client sends the ALPN string "radius/1.0".
-The server responds with the ALPN string "radius/1.0", and then historic RADIUS/TLS is used
+The server responds with the ALPN string "radius/1.0", and then historic RADIUS/TLS is used.
 >
 > 1.1
 >